Jean Philippe Eugène de Mérode

+Biography

-Jean-Philippe-Eugène de Merode was the only surviving child of Maximilian de Merode and Isabella-Margaretha de Merode.
+Jean-Philippe-Eugène de Mérode was the only surviving child of Maximilian de Mérode-Pietersheim (1627-1675) and his wife and cousin, Isabella-Margaretha de Mérode-Westerloo (1649–1701).
 His father died one year after his birth and his mother remarried with the Joachim Ernest II, Duke of Schleswig-Holstein-Rethwisch.
-This was an army commander who guided Jean-Philippe towards a military career.
+He was an army commander who guided Jean-Philippe towards a military career.
 At the age of five Jean-Philippe was already present at the siege of Oran in North Africa.

 During the consecutive wars which raged in the Spanish Netherlands, Jean-Philippe switched sides a few times to maintain his possessions.
-First he and his Regiment of Westerloo served the anti-French coalition under King William III of England and King Charles II of Spain.
+First, he and his Regiment of Westerloo served the anti-French coalition under King William III of England and King Charles II of Spain.
 In 1694 he was made Knight in the Order of the Golden Fleece.

-During the War of Spanish Succession he served the new Bourbon King Philip V of Spain, and fought on the side of the French and Bavarians under Maximilian II Emanuel, Elector of Bavaria, new governor of the Southern Netherlands.
+During the War of Spanish Succession he served the new Bourbon King Philip V of Spain and fought on the side of the French and Bavarians under Maximilian II Emanuel, Elector of Bavaria, new governor of the Southern Netherlands.
 He played an important role in the Battle of Eckeren in 1703.

 The next year he fought in the Battle of Blenheim on the side of the French under Tallard and Marsin.
 The battle was a great defeat and Mérode narrowly escaped death.

 After the battle, Mérode retired to his castles in Westerlo, Pietersheim and Merode.
-From then on he served the new rulers of the Southern Netherlands: the Austrian Emperors Joseph I and Charles VI.
+From then on, he served the new rulers of the Southern Netherlands: the Austrian Emperors Joseph I and Charles VI.
 In 1717 he was rewarded with the title of Field Marshal.

-Merode had a difficult character and had personal conflicts with Prince Eugene of Savoy and the Marquis de Prié.
+Mérode had a difficult character and had personal conflicts with Prince Eugene of Savoy and the Marquis de Prié.

 Marriage and children

-He married first in 1701 in Bayonne in 1701 with Maria-Theresia de Aragon y Pignatelli, daughter of Nicolas Pignatelli, Duke de Monteleone and Viceroy of Sardinia.
-They had three children of whom only Isabella-Marie (1703-1780) survived infancy, marrying a Count Czernin.
+He married first in 1701 in Bayonne in 1701 with Maria-Theresia de Aragon y Pignatelli (1682-1718), the daughter of Nicolas Pignatelli, Duke de Monteleone and Viceroy of Sardinia.
+They had three children of whom only Isabella-Marie (1703-1780) survived infancy, marrying both times a Count Czernin von und zu Chudenitz.

 Maria-Theresia died of Smallpox on 9 August 1718.

-Merode married again on 29 September 1721 with Princess Charlotte Wilhelmine Amalie Alexandrina (1703–1740), daughter of Francis Alexander, Prince of Nassau-Hadamar.
+Mérode married again on 29 September 1721 with Princess Charlotte Wilhelmine Amalie Alexandrina of Nassau-Hadamar (1703–1740), daughter of Francis Alexander, Prince of Nassau-Hadamar.